 |Tepoxalin||Zubrin||dual pathway inhibitor (inhibits both COX and lipoxygenase)||5 mg/lb/day||Stomach upset|

-While newer types of NSAIDs are relatively safe for use on dogs, there are several things to keep in mind when using this type of canine pain medication:
+Generally speaking, newer types of NSAIDs are relatively safe for use on dogs.
+But still, there are several things to keep in mind when using this type of canine pain medication:

 - Do not give aspirin or any other NSAIDs to your dog while he is already on one NSAID.
 The combination increases the chance of your dog having gastrointestinal or other complications.

-- NSAIDs should NEVER be given in combination with steroids.
+- NEVER give NSAIDs in combination with steroids to dogs.

 - Never give your dog an NSAID designed for people.